CaylumH/CaylumH/README.md

 ---

 ## About This Portfolio
-This portfolio highlights a variety of development work across **web, desktop, and mobile platforms**, demonstrating both **technical skills and the ability to deliver functional, user-focused software systems**.
-Each project includes clear documentation and visual previews to help employers quickly understand the work completed.
+This portfolio highlights a variety of my completed development work across **web, desktop, and mobile platforms**, demonstrating both **technical skills and the ability to deliver functional, user-friendly software systems**.
+Each project includes documentation and visual previews to help employers understand the work completed.

 ---